Skip to content

-This is an AI agent marketplace deployed to air-gapped OpenShift, complete with two-layer observability that lets you debug AI failures the same way you'd debug infrastructure failures.
+A multi-tenant AI application platform adapted for restricted OpenShift, complete with two-layer observability that lets you debug AI failures the same way you'd debug infrastructure failures.
 Traces.
 Metrics.
 Logs.
-The patterns that make infrastructure reliable, applied to AI.

 // what it does

-A multi-tenant marketplace where teams can build chatbots, agents, and RAG pipelines without writing code—just drag and drop components, connect to your data, and deploy.
+A multi-tenant marketplace where teams build chatbots, agents, and RAG pipelines without writing code: drag and drop components, connect to your data, and deploy.

 // what users can build